-Nossi Vatandoost, an artist listed in Who’s Who of American Women as well as Who’s Who in America, trained in the Middle East and Europe and taught art in the Nashville Metropolitan school system before opening Nossi College of Art.
+Nossi Vatandoost, an artist listed in Who’s Who of American Women as well as Who’s Who in America, trained in the Middle East and Europe, taught art in Metro Nashville Schools before opening Nossi College of Art.

 On August 21, 2003, the Nashville community came together to celebrate Nossi’s 30th anniversary.